virusme/Automated-Trader-for-The-Chartist/README.md

 <br>
 * **Active Monitoring** [Optional Settings]
     * Displays number of **Max.
 Positions** and number of **Filled** positions
-	* Automated Trader must stay connected to IB Gateway/TWS for as long as the market is open in order for **Active Monitoring** to work
+	* Automated Trader must stay connected to IB Gateway/TWS as long as the market is open for **Active Monitoring** to work

 <br>